-- Have the ability to diagnose and stabilize patient for transfer to Level 1 or 2 Referring Center
+- Capable of diagnosing and stabilizing stroke patients for transfer to Level 1 or 2 Stroke Centers

 Level 4 Stroke Center

-- Able to assess and evaluate for possible stroke, but lacks essential components to treat patients with IV thrombolytics
+- Capable of assessing and evaluating for possible stroke but lacks essential components to treat patient with IV thrombolytics

 Protocols and Destination Guidelines

-- Field triage is important with strokes, and is conducted by EMS personnel who determine whether the patient meets the system entry criteria based on administration of a universal (Cincinnati) stroke scale.
+- Field triage is important with strokes, and is conducted by EMS personnel, who determine whether the patient meets the system entry criteria based on assessment using an approved stroke scale.

 - Transport to closest hospital with CT and capable of administering tPA